auth0/auth0-deploy-cli/docs/resource-specific-documentation.md

       enforce_self_assignment_restriction: true
 ```

-To clear the fields, omit them or set them to `false`:
+To disable the restrictions, either omit the fields or set them explicitly to `false`:

 ```yaml
 clients: